 All staff should be prepared to identify children who may benefit from early help.
 All staff should be aware of the local early help process.
 Early help means providing appropriate support for a child or family as soon as a problem is apparent, regardless of the child's age.
 The aim is for targeted early intervention before difficulties escalate.
 An early help inter-agency assessment is arranged through Southwark LSCP and draws upon a range of support services available to families eg support concerning physical/mental health, parenting, domestic abuse, school attendance.
-Further information can be found at:
+Further guidance on effective assessment of the need for early help can be found in Working Together to Safeguard Children (Dec 2023).
+In addition, further information can be found at: